Navigate

 Use a fair-cost posture, then reward bundles

-Because many pieces were bought through an employee program, the site can afford to stay sharper than typical resale.
-Bundle discounts should go deeper because one transaction and one package lower the friction.
+Because many pieces were bought through an employee program, the site can stay below typical resale.
+Bundle discounts go deeper because one order and one package lower the cost.

 Category bands